damog/facebook-messenger-perl/README.md

 `> plackup -S Starman bot.pl`

-...and so that you can direct the Facebook webhook you provide to Facebook to this, using whatever method.
-So much Plack goodness.
+...to make your webhook accessible to Facebook with whatever method you feel most comfortable with :)

 This work is mildly and loosely based on [this](https://github.com/hyperoslo/facebook-messenger).